 Books and Articles by Dr. Karjala

-Dr. Karjala has written three books on trauma.
-The most recent, entitled Healing Everyday Traumas, is about dealing with the wounds almost all of us are carrying around from having been criticized, bullied or emotionally abused at various times in our lives.
-The second, Understanding Trauma and Dissociation, is about the more severe forms of trauma, including PTSD and dissociative disorders.
-The third, Taming Trauma Beasties, offers an innovative approach to helping children cope with trauma.
+- Understanding Trauma and Dissociation is about the more severe forms of trauma, including PTSD and dissociative disorders.
 Scroll down for more information about each of them.
 Dr. Karjala also has online courses planned for both professional practitioners and the general public.
 More information about these courses will be posted soon.

 Get Started Today on Your Personal Healing Journey!